shotvibe/shotvibe-web/docs/rest-api.markdown

 `If-None-Match` HTTP header.
 If the album has not changed, the server will
 return: `304 Not Modified`

+Each object in the `members` array contains the fields:

+-   `id`: user ID of the member

+-   `nickname`

+-   `avatar_url`

+-   `invite_status`: Can be one of the following values:

+    -   `"joined"`: The member is active and has viewed the album.

+    -   `"sms_sent"`: An SMS invitation has been sent to the user, but he has not yet installed the app.

 Example response:

     HTTP 200 OK